 Fritters are fried pastries that can be filled with sweet or savory ingredients.
 Sometimes fritters are mostly dough, with a small amount of filling.

-However, I want to enjoy the corn in my fritters.
+However, I like a lot of corn in my fritters.
 You’ll find that my recipe is light on batter, and filled to the brim with corn and jalapenos.
 This way, we get maximum crunch and flavor, without all the filler!

 However, fresh corn is not always available, and that’s okay!
 You are welcome to use frozen corn instead.
 If you’re using frozen corn, you’ll need to thaw it before preparing your fritters.